 - You think you know this but trust me when I say – don’t spray into the wind.
 Lesson learned…again.

 10 months later, this gate looks about as good as it did when I painted it.
-Next we’ll do the big rusty gate, though it’s a lower priority since I don’t look at it every day from the house.
+Next, we’ll do the big rusty gate, though it’s a lower priority since I don’t look at it every day from the house.

-We’re in need of some more gates and we’re thinking of building our round pen with these 12 foot gate sections.
+We’re in need of some more gates and we’re thinking of building our round pen with these 12-foot gate sections.
 But I’m at the point where I need to decide on painted or galvanized.
 Painted looks nicer…at first.
 I don’t know how long this paint job of ours will last but I sure don’t want to paint gates every year.
-I don’t want to spend the time or the money.
-Paint for this little gate cost us almost $20 and a new painted gate isn’t much more than that.
+I don’t want to spend the time or money.
+Paint for this little gate cost us almost $20 and a new, painted gate isn’t much more than that.
 I’m strongly considering galvanized.
 I think in the long run we’ll save money.